karibou-ch/karibou-ml-navigation/README.md

 ## Idea description

-1. Using machine learning to create an list of products that will fit the needs of one user
+1. Creating a process that generate by learning a list of products (item) that fit user needs.
 2. The machine learning will also create a weight of the categories to display first.
-3. User can add input to specify if product  is relevant (yes, not this time, never)
+3. Use user input to specify if a product item is relevant or not (yes, not this time, never).
-4. based on thoses input, the machine learning will dynamically create clusters of profiles that we can consult
+4. Based on thoses input, the machine learning will dynamically guess clusters of profiles that share the same needs.
-5. we can create a mobile version (based on our current sketch code) that will create an automatic order that can be confirmed by tapping one button (not relevant product can also be nottified here)
+5. Create a mobile version [based on our current sketch code](../karibou-ionic) with a single button that place an automatic order with a quick feedback button to specify if a product item is relevant or not.

   Required knowledge: machine learning, deep learning, nodejs, gulp, npm, mongodb Difficulty level: intermediate